doktoren/connect-4-scala/README.md

 connect-4-scala
 ===============

-A simple connect 4 program implemented in Scala.
+A simple connect 4 program being implemented in Scala.
+The project has is still in progress and you are advised not to waste any time trying to understand or use it.